-- (A) Effective the first full pay period after January 1, 2020, the MNCPPC will implement the attached wage scale, which reflects 5% promotional increments, 3.5% step increases from step B through step O, and a 2.5% step increase from Step O to Step P. For PO-5, the pay scale shall add new Step Q which is 2.5% above Step P. Additional service increments ASI-1 and ASI-2 reflect an adjustment of 3.5% above the preceding step or ASI.
-There is a 5% step increase between PO3 through PO5, Steps A and B. Effective June 24, 2022, the 2.5% step from Step O to Step P for all ranks shall be adjusted to 3.5%, and the 2.5% Step from Step P to Step Q for PO5 shall be adjusted to 3.5%.
-Following ratification of the Agreement effective on February 1, 2012, all Park Police Officers will participate in direct deposit of their paychecks. - (B) After the wage scale is implemented, officers shall move up at the rate of one step per year on their anniversary dates provided they have received a "good" or better performance evaluation rating.
+(A) Effective the first full pay period after July 1, 2022, the minimum starting salary of a Park Police Officer (PO2 Step B) shall be increased to \$54,620, and all subsequent steps shall be increased accordingly.
+Effective the first full pay period after February 1, 2023, the MNCPPC will implement the attached wage scale, which reflects 5% promotional increments and 3.5% step increases from step B through step P. For PO-5, the pay scale reflects 3.5% step increases from Step B through Step Q. Additional service increments ASI-1, ASI-2, and, effective January 7, 2024, ASI-3 reflect an adjustment of 3.5% above the preceding step or ASI.
+There is a 5% step increase between PO3 through PO5, Steps A and B.

+(B) After the wage scale is implemented, officers shall move up at the rate of one step per year on their anniversary dates provided they have received a "good" or better performance evaluation rating.
 No officer shall receive more than one step increase on each anniversary date regardless of the officer's length of service.
 The increases set forth in Section 5.12 shall be considered step increases.
-If one or both of the step increases set forth in Section 5.12 has been postponed due to the "no more than one step increase on each anniversary date" rule, the officer shall receive the step increase(s) (no more than one per year) on the next anniversary date(s) on which he/she qualifies for the step increase(s).
-Provisions related to anniversary dates are contained in Section 3.9.
+If one or more of the step increases set forth in Section 5.12 has been postponed due to the "no more than one step increase on each anniversary date" rule, the officer shall receive the step increase(s) (no more than one per year) on the next anniversary date(s) on which he/she qualifies for the step increase(s).
+Provisions related to anniversary dates are contained in Section 3.8.